Skip over main navigation

 • listen to and respect your views, wishes and feelings

-• make sure you’re able to be involved in decisions about your education.
+• support you to be fully involved in decisions about your education.

-We have prepared some useful resources for young people aged 16-25 with special educational needs and disabilities:
+We have some more information for young people with special educational needs here:

-If there is a disagreement between you and your school or college, or with the local authority or health service, you may want to read the young people’s guide to Special Educational Needs and Disability complaints.
+If there is a disagreement between you and your school or college, or with the local authority or health service, you may want to read the young people’s guide to Special Educational Needs and Disability complaints entitled “When People Can’t Agree”.

 Published: 13th April, 2018